phoenixframework/phoenix/guides/controllers.md

 <.flash_group flash={@flash} />
 ```

-When we reload the [welcome page], our messages should appear in the top right corner of the page.
+When we reload the [welcome page], our message should appear in the top right corner of the page.

 The flash functionality is handy when mixed with redirects.
 Perhaps you want to redirect to a page with some extra information.
 If we reuse the redirect action from the previous section, we can do: